 - Personal Injury Protection: Personal injury protection covers any medical expenses you or your passengers might experience after an accident.
 This coverage is effective whether or not you were at fault for the accident.
 There are 12 states that require personal injury protection coverage.

 - Collision Insurance: Collision insurance helps to cover your expenses if your vehicle is damaged in an accident.
-If your vehicle is financed you will likely be required to have this coverage.
+If your vehicle is financed or leased you will be required to have this coverage.

-- Guaranteed Auto Protection (GAP): Gap insurance helps to protect you if your car is totaled, but you owe more on the loan than it’s worth.
+- Guaranteed Auto Protection (GAP): Gap insurance helps to protect you if your car is totaled, but you owe more on the loan than the car is worth.
 Your gap insurance will step in and pay the difference between what your insurance company pays out and what you owe on your vehicle loan.

-There are also several add-on options, like full glass coverage, emergency roadside assistance, and tow truck coverage.
-None of these policies are required, and they won’t protect you from lawsuits or major financial liabilities like other types of car insurance will.
+There are also several add-on options, like full glass coverage, emergency roadside assistance, rental car reimbursement, and tow truck coverage.
+None of these add-ons are required, and they won’t protect you from lawsuits or major financial liabilities like other types of car insurance will.
 However, if you’re looking for extra peace of mind and potential savings if your vehicle breaks down or is damaged, you might want to consider them.